Set Up – Where To Start

 Why 95% of People Fail Making Money on the Internet

-In this introduction I want to explain why 95% of people fail to make any money with their Internet business and then give some tips how you can be one of the 5% that do.
+In this introduction, I want to explain why 80% of people fail to make any money with their Internet business and then give some tips on how you can be one of the 20% that do.
 Before we get going watch this video which is a little old but one I watched when I got started.

 If you look at Google, Facebook or any other successful business online you will see they do one thing and do it well.